 Torque is simply that, it’s a force similar to our understanding of push and pull.
 Torque is the force of “twisting” an object, whether it be a lug nut on your tire or a bolt holding a frame together.
 In our modern world, torque is one of the forces that, in a manner of speaking, holds our universe together.

-When looking at torque as a force (without getting into the gritty bits of the physics equation) let’s look at a wrench.
+When looking at how torque works as a force (without getting into the gritty bits of the physics equation) let’s look at a wrench.
 The head of the wrench connects to the head of the bolt and then we apply force to the handle.
 The force generated by pushing or pulling on the handle of the wrench creates an equal amount of force around the bolt, i.e torque.
 It’s the torque force that tightens or loosens the bolt.

 The length of your lever arm (in this case the handle of the wrench) directly impacts the amount of torque being applied, the longer the arm, the easier it is to generate torque.
 This is especially useful when you have to deal with rusted nuts and bolts.
 Extra leverage lowers the amount of force required while still generating torque.
 Understanding this helps to prevent injury which, as anyone who’s ever had a torque wrench slip will tell you, is a good thing.